diogoff/isttok-tomography/README.md

 The tomography session takes place on Friday, July 26, 2019 at 9:30 in room C13.

 The code is based on a two-camera setup described in the [MSc thesis](https://fenix.tecnico.ulisboa.pt/downloadFile/563345090414094/Dissertacao.pdf) of F. L. Burnay (in portuguese).
-The cameras are placed on the top and on the low-field side of the vessel, as shown in the figure below.
-(There is a third camera placed on the bottom but it is currently not working.)
+The vertical camera is on the top and the horizontal camera is on the low-field side of the vessel, as shown in the figure below.
+(A third camera placed on the bottom is currently not operational.)

 <p align="center"><img src="https://raw.githubusercontent.com/diogoff/isttok-tomography/master/images/ports.png" width="50%"></p>